Last Updated: November 2017

 Payroll Direct Deposit Form

 This offer to participate in electronic direct deposit complies with AS 37.25.050 and 2 AAC 15.130.
 Do not fill out this form if you wish to decline the offer.
-The optional form authorizes a direct deposit of the payroll warrant to a financial institution of the employee's choice.
+This optional form authorizes a direct deposit of the payroll warrant to a financial institution of the employee's choice.
 Processing of this authorization through the state payroll system will require two pay periods to complete.
-You will need to attach to the form a voided check or savings account deposit slip of the account to which you want your payroll warrant directed.
+You will need to attach a voided check or savings account deposit slip to the form.

 This information will be used in statistical calculations only for federal and state EEO reporting requirements.

-Union Notification Form: (Required for all except XE & PX Employees)
+Union Notification Form (Required for all except Exempt (XE) & Partially Exempt (PX) Employees)

 Ethics Disclosure (Required for Outside Employment)

 Per AS 39.52.170 (b), the Executive Ethics Act, employees are required to provide notice of employment or provision of services for compensation outside of the state's employment system.
-While volunteer work is not required to be disclosed under statute, employees who have any business or personal interest outside the state's employment system must also complete this form.
+Volunteer service must be reported if there appears to be a conflict of interest with the employee's state job.

 If this does not apply, you do not need to submit this form.